-1.3.
-The scholarship grant is good for only one semester.
+1.2.
+Any institutional scholarship grant is good for only one semester.
 It may be renewed the following semester if the student's performance meets the standards for renewal specified in the scholarship agreement.

-1.4.
-A scholar must be a regular student without failing grades or dropped courses, no record of any disciplinary action involving major offenses, and/or certified as one with good moral character by a duly-authorized personnel of the school last attended.
+- 1.3.
+A scholar must be a regular student without failing grades or dropped courses, no record of any disciplinary action involving major offenses, and/or certified as one with good moral character by a duly-authorized personnel of the school last attended. - 1.4.

-1.5.
 The terms and conditions of a scholarship grant shall be contained in a Scholarship Agreement to be signed by the scholar and the scholar's parent or authorized guardian.